 I love books, reading, and art, so I said, “Sure!”
 (Who doesn’t like free, if it’s something they can use?)

 Ordinarily, I don’t accept freebies because it almost always leads to unwanted obligations.
-But I’ve been freelance writing for EmptyEasel since 2012 and have a good working relationship with the author of this book, who is also the founder of EmptyEasel.
+But wrote freelance for EmptyEasel for several years and had a good working relationship with the author of this book, who is also the founder of EmptyEasel.

 Even so, my review is unbiased.
 I’d say the same things if I’d purchased the book on my own, and didn’t know Dan!